DBoo92/317Hardware/index.md

 I will be picking up some of the other components (headers, jumper connectors, spray nozzle, fittings, etc) later this week.

 I have decided to choose the Raspberry Pi 4 instead of the 3 B+.
 Over the last week I have done some research/comparison of the two models.
 The Pi 4 has a noticeable edge over its predecessor in processing power, memory, GPU performance, microSD card read/write speeds, and networking speed.
 All of this for a modest price increase.
-While there are still few small bugs with the model 4 (which shouldn't affect this project), it made more sense for future proofing and long term reusability.
+The 4 made more sense for future proofing and long term reusability.

 -----